What is the Definition of Domestic Violence?

-- Stalking can include following the victim, spying, watching, harassing, showing up at the victims home or work, sending gifts, collecting information, making phone calls, leaving written messages, or appearing at a person's home or workplace.
-These acts individually are typically legal, but any of these behaviors done continuously results in stalkinga crime.
+- Stalking can include following the victim, spying, watching, harassing, showing up at the victim's home or work, sending gifts, collecting information, making phone calls, leaving written messages, or appearing at a person's home or workplace.
+These acts individually are typically legal, but any of these behaviors done continuously results in a stalking crime.

 - Cyberstalking refers to online action or repeated emailing that inflicts substantial emotional distress in the recipient.

-The definition of domestic violence goes on to say that victims can include anyone, regardless of socioeconomic background, education level, race, age, sexual orientation, religion, or gender.
-Domestic violence used to be referred to as wife abuse.
-However, this term was abandoned when the definition of domestic violence changed to recognize that wives are not the only ones who can fall victim to domestic violence.
+Definitions of domestic violence recognize that victims can include anyone, regardless of socioeconomic background, education level, race, age, sexual orientation, religion, or gender.
+Domestic violence was formerly referred to as wife abuse.
+However, this term was abandoned when the definition of domestic violence was changed to reflect that wives are not the only ones who can fall victim to domestic violence.
 The definition of domestic violence now recognizes that victims can be:

 - Sexual/Dating/Intimate partners